top of page

 Native to Europe, Common Mallow is now found all over the world, including most of the United States.
 It can be found in disturbed or neglected areas, including gardens, landscape and lawn edges, barnyards, roadsides, railroad tracks, and vacant lots.

-The plant can be an annual, winter annual, or biennial depending on the climate.
-Mallow is easily recognized by its geranium-like leaves, paired with unassuming flowers that are typically white with pink or purple streaks.
+Depending on the climate, the plant can be an annual, winter annual, or biennial.
+Mallow is easily recognized by its geranium-like leaves paired with unassuming flowers that are typically white with pink or purple streaks.
 It has a single, deep-running tap root, and the fruits or seeds resemble a miniature wheel of cheese with wedge-shaped sec, which is where the name Cheese Mallow comes in.

 What Does Common Mallow Taste Like?

-Common Mallow is consumed frequently in Turkey and has a mild, almost non-existent flavor that lends itself well to taking on the flavors of the ingredients around it.
-The leaves, stems, and flowers can be eaten raw in salads.
-The leaves can also be cooked, similar to spinach, crisped in the oven like kale chips, or used as a thickener for soups and stews, much like okra.
-The fruits or nuts have a mild nutty flavor and are delightfully crisp and mildly nutty when eaten raw, or they can be pickled like we’re going to do in this recipe.
-The deep-growing tap roots can be boiled and cooked, similar to potatoes.
+Common Mallow, a frequent ingredient in Turkish cuisine, offers a mild, almost neutral taste that adapts beautifully to its culinary companions.
+Its leaves, stems, and flowers can be enjoyed raw in salads, cooked like spinach, crisped in the oven like kale chips, or used as a thickener for soups and stews, much like okra.
+The fruits or nuts, with their mild nutty flavor, are a delightful addition to any dish, whether eaten raw or pickled.
+And let's not forget the deep-growing tap roots, which can be boiled and cooked, similar to potatoes.
+The possibilities are endless!

 Common Mallow Seeds